Count of Unique Values in Excel (Table of Contents)

 Recommended Articles

-This has been a guide to Count unique values in excel using COUNTIF.
-Here we discuss the COUNTIF Formula in excel and how to count unique values in excel along with practical examples and downloadable excel templates.
+This has been a guide to Counting unique values in Excel using COUNTIF.
+Here we discuss the COUNTIF Formula in Excel and how to count unique values in Excel, along with practical examples and downloadable Excel templates.
 You can also go through our other suggested articles –